On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

 There are two peculiarities of the OP case also worth discussing.
 The first one is the emergence of a DB soliton with a black soliton contribution, corresponding to $k_0$ at $\sigma=\pi/2$.
 Notice that $k_0$ is the only unpaired zero and also the only zero bearing both positive and negative $\Re k_o$ values.
-The change of sign, which is directly related to the velocity of the soliton [see Eq.~\eqref{eq:DB_parameters_gamma}], happens at $\sigma = \pi/2$ ($H=q_o$ and $h=0$), which coincides with the zero-box OP-FBTC case discussed above (see Fig.~\ref{fig:roots_LH_q1_thpi2_h0_a0}).
-In particular, at $\sigma=\pi/2$ we recover the solutions of the zero-box OP configuration for the same values of $\sigma$.
-The labeling of $k_o$ is also kept accordingly.
-The other peculiarity is found by $k_0$ and $k_{+1}$, $k_{+3}$, and $k_{+4}$, shown in Fig.~\ref{fig:roots_LhH_th_pi2}(b) and \ref{fig:roots_LhH_th_pi2}(c), \ref{fig:roots_LhH_th_pi2}(d) and \ref{fig:roots_LhH_th_pi2}(e), respectively.
-At low values of $H$, i.e., $\sigma\approx 0$ (or $\sigma \approx \pi$ for $k_{-}$), both zeros are almost on top of each other implying that both solutions are almost identical, i.e., similar shape and velocity.
-Additionally, locally both edges of the box are equivalent, a situation more pronounced as $H\rightarrow 0$ and $h\rightarrow \pm q_0$, which reduces to the single component case.
-Basically, the formation of such similar solutions is a direct consequence of our choice of parameters which define an equivalent phase jump at both edges of the box, $\Delta\theta_-=\Delta\theta_+$ [see Eq.~\eqref{eq:phase_jump}].
+The change of sign, which is directly related to the velocity of the soliton [see Eq.~\eqref{eq:DB_parameters_gamma}], happens at $\sigma = \pi/2$ ($H=q_o$ and $h=0$), which coincides with the OP zero-box case discussed above (see Fig.~\ref{fig:roots_LH_q1_thpi2_h0_a0}).
+In particular, at $\sigma=\pi/2$ we recover the solutions of the zero-box OP configuration.
+The labeling of all $k_o$ is also kept accordingly.
+The other peculiarity is found by $k_0$ and $k_{+1}$ in Figs.~\ref{fig:roots_LhH_th_pi2}(b) and \ref{fig:roots_LhH_th_pi2}(c), $k_{+1}$ and $k_{+3}$ in Fig.~\ref{fig:roots_LhH_th_pi2}(d), and $k_{+1}$ and $k_{+4}$ in Fig.~\ref{fig:roots_LhH_th_pi2}(e).
+At low values of $H$, i.e., $\sigma\approx 0$ (or $\sigma \approx \pi$ for $k_{-}$), both zeros are almost on top of each other, implying that both solutions are almost identical, i.e., similar shape and velocity.
+Additionally, locally both edges of the box ($x=\pm L$) are equivalent, a situation more pronounced as $H\rightarrow 0$ and $h\rightarrow \pm q_0$, which reduces to the single-component case.
+Basically, the formation of such similar solutions is a direct consequence of our choice of parameters which define an equivalent phase-jump at both edges of the box, $\Delta\theta_-=\Delta\theta_+$ [see Eq.~\eqref{eq:phase_jump}].

-Figs.~\ref{fig:roots_LhH_th_pi2}(f)--(j) show the solutions in the complex $k$-plane.
-Most of the properties for this representation are already mentioned in the IP case, whose zeros look-a-like.
+Figures \ref{fig:roots_LhH_th_pi2}(f)--\ref{fig:roots_LhH_th_pi2}(j) show the solutions in the complex $k$ plane.
+Most of the properties for this representation are already mentioned in the IP case, whose zeros look alike.
 Yet, in this case, we were able to identify the only case where the maximum bright soliton contribution of a particular soliton solution coincides with the maximum presence of the second component in the box.
 Of course, this zero is $k_0$ and the maximum contribution of its bright component occurs at $\sigma=\pi/2$, precisely when the solution is the static DB soliton.